bio-phys/cadishi/doc/index.rst

 implemented following the equations given by Tuckerman (M. E. Tuckerman.
 Statistical Mechanics: Theory and Molecular Simulation.
 Oxford University Press, Oxford, UK, 2010.).
 Note that we consider support for triclinic boxes as highly experimental.
-Check your results carefully since we have seen inconsistencies.
+Check your results carefully for possible inconsistencies.

 Computations can be performed in single (default) or double precision.
 Optionally, the distances can be checked if they fit into the desired histogram